Squarespace/less-ts/README.md

 # less-ts

-Runtime parts of the Squarespace LESS compiler in Typescript.
+Port of the Squarespace Java LESS compiler to Typescript.

-This package converts a JSON representation of a LESS stylesheet into an executable instruction tree and evaluates it.